Seiko: Brands and product lines

 Seiko produces watches with quartz, kinetic, solar, mechanical, and Spring Drive movements of varying prices, ranging from around ¥4,000 (US$45) to ¥50,000,000 (US$554,000).
-Seiko has created many different brands in Japan and the international market including Lorus, Pulsar, and Alba.
+Seiko has created many brands in Japan and the international market including Lorus, Pulsar, and Alba.

 In 2015, the Financial Times reported that the enthusiastic reception of the Spring Drive movement prompted Seiko to launch higher-end pieces.
 Harvard Business School reported: "In 2003, Shinji Hattori, a great-grandson of Seiko's founder, became Seiko Watch Company's president and CEO and felt that Seiko should raise its perceived image outside Japan.
 In management's view, Seiko could claim distinction as the only 'mechatronic manufacturer' in the world – a vertically integrated watchmaker that excelled in both mechanical watchmaking and micro-electronics."

 In 2017 and 2019, Seiko separated its two highest-end brands, Grand Seiko and Credor, from its other brand lines, establishing them as independent brands with their own operations and distribution networks.

 As of 2025, Seiko positions Grand Seiko, King Seiko, Seiko Prospex, Seiko Astron, Seiko Presage, and Seiko 5 Sports as global brands with worldwide distribution.
 In contrast, some brands such as Credor are marketed primarily in specific countries, such as Japan.